Everything I Wanted To Know About Kubernetes Autoscaling

 Know your application limits and bottleneck

-Applying autoscaling on the CPU doesn't work all the time.
-Why?
-Because your application limits may not be (only) CPU side.
-So before attempting to set an autoscaler on random resources, here are recommendations Qovery shares with our customers.
+Applying autoscaling on the CPU doesn't work all the time because your application limits may not be (only) CPU side.
+First, define your application limits:

-- CPU: calculation, compression, map reduce...
+- CPU: Calculation, compression, map reduce...

-- Memory: cache data, store to then compute...
+- Memory: Cache data, store to then compute...

-- Network: request external data (database, images, videos...), API calls...
+- Network: Request external data (database, images, videos...), API calls...

 If you have written your application, you should know where the bottleneck will happen at first.
-If you don't or didn't write the application, you will have to load test your application to find resources where the contention will occur.
+If you don't, you will have to load test your application to find resources where the contention will occur.
+For an API REST application, you can use existing tools to perform HTTP calls to try to saturate the service and see on which resource your application struggles.

-It's essential to load tests in the same conditions as production.
-Thanks to Qovery, cloning an environment instantly is easy!
-Otherwise, your load testing will be useless.
-Once you have stress tested your application and have the bottlenecks' results, you will have to consider architecture design changes, or you'll be ready to apply autoscaling.
-Here are the basic rules for autoscaling:
+It's essential to load test in the same conditions as production—thanks to Qovery, cloning an environment instantly is easy!
+Once you have results, consider these rules for autoscaling:

-- CPU: scaling horizontally on CPU is generally one of the easiest ways to scale
+- CPU: Scaling horizontally on CPU is generally one of the easiest ways to scale.

 Qovery use case

-- Memory: The engine itself doesn't consume that much memory (a few Mb).
-However, when It runs Terraform, Terraform itself can consume 500+ Mb per process (with its child processes).
-So to correctly size pod instances, we limit the number of parallel runs of Terraform in a single instance (it's essential to avoid running pods out of memory)
+At Qovery, we use the Qovery Engine as an example.
+The engine itself doesn't consume much CPU or memory, but when it runs Terraform, Terraform can consume 500+ Mb per process.
+To size pod instances correctly, we limit parallel runs of Terraform in a single instance to avoid Out Of Memory (OOM) issues.

 So we implemented a metric for it in the Engine application: